 Students in our community health major prepare to build communities that promote and practice healthful living.
 You'll learn to advocate for and create community health programs to teach you the impact of health in communities.
 A Community Health degree will prepare you for health advocacy, leadership, and education such as first aid, blood pressure screening, tobacco cessation, drug awareness and disease prevention.
 You'll study preventive medicine, health care services management, health policy and health law enforcement.
 Through classwork and field work, you'll learn how to do outreach for public health, non-profit and medical health agencies and organizations that support healthy lifestyles.
 And, you'll have opportunities to apply that learning in activities, campus programs, internships and volunteer situations that help people and communities adopt healthful behaviors.

-- On campus activities such as Health Promotions, UChoose, Relay for Life, Community Health Fair and Student Health Action and Advisory Council provide opportunities to promote healthful lifestyles.
+- On campus activities such as Health Promotions, UChoose, Community Health Fair and Student Health Action and Advisory Council provide opportunities to promote healthful lifestyles.

 - This discipline is also available as a minor to complement another major.

 - Students feel a sense of belonging.

 - Health Education Specialist